-Funding Policy - Ohio Revised Code Chapter 3307 authorizes STRS to offer the Plan and gives the Retirement Board discretionary authority over how much, if any, of the health care costs will be absorbed by STRS.
+Funding Policy Ohio Revised Code Chapter 3307 authorizes STRS Ohio to offer the Plan and gives the Retirement Board authority over how much, if any, of the health care costs will be absorbed by STRS.
 Active employee members do not contribute to the Health Care Plan.
-Nearly all health care plan enrollees, for the most recent year, pay a portion of the health care costs in the form of a monthly premium.
-Under Ohio law, funding for post-employment health care may be deducted from employer contributions, currently 14 percent of covered payroll.
-For the fiscal year ended June 30, 2018, STRS did not allocate any employer contributions to post-employment health care.
+All benefit recipients pay a portion of the health care costs in the form of a monthly premium.
+The statutory employer rate is 14% and the statutory member rate is 14% of covered payroll effective July 1, 2016.
+Under Ohio law, funding for post-employment health care may be deducted from employer contributions.
+For the year ended June 30, 2019, no employer allocation was made to the post-employment health care fund.